IGE-OpenReproLab2025/training-sessions-material/documenting-software.md

 ![image showing Software Heritage's interface to archive a git repository that is not archived yet](./pics/documenting-software_archive-repo-to-softwareheritage.png)

 Once a repository is archived on [Software Heritage](https://www.softwareheritage.org/), you can obtain a unique and permanent identifier or URL to cite a specific snapshot of this repository, a specific commit, a specific directory, a specific file, or even specific lines within this file!

 For example, this [unique and permanent URL](https://archive.softwareheritage.org/swh:1:cnt:4b8c1850cd0dad3d654216ae45dad04dafaa983b;origin=https://github.com/scipy/scipy;visit=swh:1:snp:314f48d1596d7765f9028eadcbfb11dce457cfc6;anchor=swh:1:rev:0f1fd4a7268b813fa2b844ca6038e4dfdf90084a;path=/scipy/stats/_stats_py.py;lines=10563-10761) points to the `linregress` function of [Scipy](https://scipy.org/) version 1.15.2.

 Such identifiers can be used to cite code in scientific publications.
 Software Heritage can even produce code citations in the Bibtex format!

-To obtain a unique and permanent identifier or URL to a piece of software, search the [Software Heritage archive](https://archive.softwareheritage.org/) for the resource you want to cite, click on the "Permalinks" button at the right edge of the window, and click on "Copy identifier" or "Copy permalink".
+To obtain a unique and permanent identifier or URL for a piece of software, search the [Software Heritage archive](https://archive.softwareheritage.org/) for the resource you want to cite, click on the "Permalinks" button at the right edge of the window, and click on "Copy identifier" or "Copy permalink".

 For example, to get the identifier corresponding to [Scipy](https://scipy.org/) version 1.15.2:

 ![image showing Software Heritage's interface to get an identifier for a resource](./pics/documenting-software_get-identifier-from-softwareheritage.png)